CUSTOMER CARE TEAMCONTACT US

 We will end our visit to the Uffizi Gallery with a walk along the outside of the Vasari Corridor (an arcaded walkway that allowed the Medici to cross the city undisturbed by the general populace) towards the Ponte Vecchio.
 As you gaze into the waters of the river Arno rushing below, reflect on the great masters who gave the world of the Renaissance such powerful visual form, and whose memories live on in the incomparable paintings of the Uffizi Gallery.

-Read more about our Uffizi tour in our blog: 5 must-see paintings in the Uffizi Gallery
+Read more about our Uffizi tour, see our blog: 5 must-see paintings in the Uffizi Gallery

 To fully get to grips with this fabulous city, we recommend pairing your tour of the Uffizi with our Best of Florence tour, where we explore all the city’s major sites and hidden gems.